ionic-team/ionic-docs/src/pages/developing/android.md

     For Capacitor, open the `capacitor.config.json` file and modify the `appId` property.

     For Cordova, open the `config.xml` file and modify the `id` attribute of the root element, `<widget>`.
 See [the Cordova documentation](https://cordova.apache.org/docs/en/latest/config_ref/#widget) for more information.

+ You can open the Android Studio Project using:

+    ```shell
+    $ npx cap open android
+    ```

 ## Running with Capacitor

 Capacitor uses Android Studio to build and run apps to simulators and devices.

 1. **Develop the Ionic app and sync it to the native project.**